microsoft/pxt-maker/README.md

 export PXT_NODOCKER=1
 ```

-* run a local build that will create a CODAL checkout automatically
+* run a local build that will create a CODAL checkout automatically.
+If you are missing tools, you will be notified by the build script.

 ```
 pxt build --local --force